 This document (prEN 1990:2020) has been prepared by Technical Committee CEN/TC 250 “Structural Eurocodes”, the secretariat of which is held by BSI.
 CEN/TC 250 is responsible for all Structural Eurocodes and has been assigned responsibility for structural and geotechnical design matters by CEN.

+This document is currently submitted to the CEN Enquiry.

-This document will supersede EN 1990:2002+A1:2005.
+This document will supersede EN 1990:2002 and its amendments and corrigenda.